-As a member of the Alumni Association team reporting to the Senior Director, Alumni Engagement, the Associate Director Alumni Engagement is responsible for the planning and execution of Alumni Weekend and other alumni reunion and engagement programs that strengthen alumni connections to Miami University.
+As a member of the Alumni Association team reporting to the Senior Director, Alumni Engagement, the Associate Director, Alumni Engagement is responsible for the planning and execution of Alumni Weekend, Homecoming and other alumni reunion and engagement activities that strengthen alumni connections to Miami University.

 About Miami University

 “Miami University, a student-centered public university founded in 1809, has built its success through an unwavering commitment to liberal arts undergraduate education, with complementary quality graduate programs, and the active engagement of its students in both curricular and co-curricular life.
 With a student body of 16,000, Miami effectively combines a wide range of strong academic programs with faculty who love to teach and the personal attention ordinarily found only at much smaller institutions.
 Faculty and staff are highly valued for their contributions toward the Miami experience.
 Employees enjoy a competitive benefits package and stable work environment as they work to support the university’s educational mission.
 Miami’s main campus is located in Oxford, Ohio, 35 miles northwest of Cincinnati, with regional campuses located in Hamilton and Middletown, Ohio, and a center in Luxembourg.
 Known as one of the most beautiful campuses in the nation, Miami, the nation's tenth oldest public university, is recognized for its striking red brick Georgian-style architecture and tree-shaded lawns.
 Take a Virtual Tour from our website.”